BioCoffice - AlterNativa3

 From the role of women in coffee production to Fair Trade and responsible consumption

-These will include discussions with students about Fair Trade and responsible consumptionThe event will include discussions on agro-ecology and territory, and conversations around a cup in which she will give voice to her own experience to talk about the role of women in coffee production.
+These will include discussions with students about Fair Trade y responsible consumptionThe event will include discussions on agro-ecology and territory, and conversations around a cup in which she will give voice to her own experience to talk about the role of women in coffee production.

-A relevant figure in the community
+Exolina, a relevant figure in the community

 Exolina backs up all these activities and conversations with her experiences, as she is a relevant figure in her community for having become a person in positions of responsibility as a woman and a mother in a mostly male world.